Implement Switch Kit

 Prerequisites

-Link SDK version 3.0
+Link SDK versions

-In order to use Bill Navigator, the Link SDK used in your application must be upgraded to version 3.0 or later.
-We recommend upgrading to the latest version for maximum conversion.
+In order to use Switch Kit, the Link SDKs used in your application must be installed/upgraded to use the following minimum versions:

 API and Webhook Version v2025-07-08